Bloody Friday (1972): The bombings

 The bombings happened during an 80-minute period on the afternoon of Friday 21 July.
 At least 24 bombs were planted; at least 20 exploded and the rest failed to detonate or were defused.
 At the height of the bombing, the middle of Belfast "resembled a city under artillery fire; clouds of suffocating smoke enveloped buildings as one explosion followed another, almost drowning out the hysterical screams of panicked shoppers".
 According to The Guardian: "for much of the afternoon, Belfast was reduced to near total chaos and panic.
 Thousands streamed out of the stricken city […] and huge traffic jams built up.
-All bus services were cancelled, and on some roads, hitch-hikers frantically trying to get away lined the pavements".
+All bus services were cancelled, and on some roads, hitchhikers frantically trying to get away lined the pavements".

 Nine people were killed and a further 130 injured, some of them horrifically mutilated.
 Of those injured, 77 were women and children.
 All of the deaths were caused by two of the bombs: at Oxford Street bus depot, and at Cavehill Road.
 The Oxford Street bomb killed two British soldiers and four Ulsterbus employees.
 One of these employees was a Royal Ulster Constabulary (RUC) reservist; one was an Ulster loyalist paramilitary; and the other two were civilians.
 The Cavehill Road bomb killed three civilians.